 South Africa’s legal obligations

-South Africa is obligated under both international and domestic law to arrest Putin and hand him over to the ICC if he decides to travel to South Africa for the 15th BRICS Summit in Durban from 22 to 24 August 2023.
+South Africa is obligated under both international and domestic law to arrest Putin and hand him over to the ICC if he decides to travel to South Africa for the 15th BRICS Summit in Johannesburg from 22 to 24 August 2023.

 Article 27 of the Rome Statute of the International Criminal Court states that an “official capacity as a Head of State or Government, a member of a Government or parliament, an elected representative or a government official shall in no case exempt a person from criminal responsibility.”
 Therefore, the ICC can prosecute even sitting heads of state.